ic3w0lf22/Roblox-Account-Manager/README.md

 You are welcome to edit the code and create pull requests if it'll benefit this project.

-Multiple Roblox Instances is built into the account manager unless disabled.
+Multiple Roblox Instances is built into the account manager but [must be manually enabled](https://github.com/ic3w0lf22/Roblox-Account-Manager/blob/master/README.md#frequently-asked-questions).

 Report bugs to the issues section or direct message me via discord @ ic3#0001 or join the discord: https://discord.gg/MsEH7smXY8